duynlq/duy-sas-hub/README.md

 # [ex0525.csv Analysis Summary (click for full report)](ex0525_ANALYSIS.pdf)
 - As a data scientist, Duy is requested to query a subset of the incomes of Americans.
 - This subset consists of Americans and their distributions of annual incomes in five different education categories (less than 12 years, 12 years, 13-15 years, 16 years, and more than 16 years) with a certain classified condition in 2005.
-- It contains 12,000+ rows, each depicting a person with two features, where one feature consists of the five education categories, and the other consists of his/her income.
+- It contains 12,000+ rows, each depicting a person with two features, where one feature consists of the five education categories, and the other consists of their income.
 - Appropriate assumptions are established in preparation for ANOVA testing by visualizing before and after logarithmic transformation.
 - The addressed problem statements are as follows:
   - Test if at least one of the five distributions of educated people different from the other distributions.